 Inland small-scale fisheries are a vital source of employment for local communities in Africa and despite the fishing itself being male-dominated, it’s estimated that 69 percent of the rinsing, cleaning, and preparation of the fish is done by women.
 The challenge the women have is that they have to negotiate with predominantly male fishers to get access to the fish.
 Additionally, they have to compete with wholesale buyers who have more buying power.
 This inequality is compounded since the women feel unsafe, facing threats and violence on a daily basis.

-Nakato, who works as a coordinator at The Food and Agriculture Organization (FAO) funded Katosi Women Development Trust (KWDT) in Uganda, understands the value of having women as an integral part of the fishing industry and has made it her mission to help women recognize and take advantage of this fact.
+Nakato, who works as the coordinator of the Katosi Women Development Trust (KWDT) in Uganda, understands the value of having women as an integral part of the fishing industry and has made it her mission to help women recognize and take advantage of this fact.
 The main focus of KWDT is to empower women to engage in social-economic development processes designed to improve women’s lives.
 They currently assist 691 women from 29 women’s groups where many produce food in small-scale fisheries.

 Margaret’s passion is palpable.
 She brings positivity to her work while conducting training sessions at the fish landing sites.
 The women learn everything from conflict management to human rights to new technical methods in order to add value to their products.
 After getting additional funding from the FAO, she was able to add training sessions on how to smoke fish safely by reducing harmful fumes and how to hygienically handle the fish.

 In addition to training, the women now have access to microcredit so they can invest in new equipment which gets better prices for their fish and helps increase their incomes.
 The women’s groups have helped them achieve their goals of autonomy, empowerment, and independence.